 - British Academy Visiting Scholarships

 - The Bednarowski Trust offers annual visiting fellowships to enable philosophers in Polish Universities to visit philosophy departments in Scottish Universities.
 Visits will normally be for a minimum of six weeks, though it may be possible to vary this by arrangement.
 The scheme aims to enable Polish philosophers to learn more about Philosophy in the English-speaking world, and to make contact with philosophers in Aberdeen or other Scottish universities.
 Successful applicants will receive support towards their travel, and accommodation and a small stipend during their stay in Scotland.
 Study space and access to computer and library facilities will be provided.
-Further details about the scheme should be obtained before applying, either from Professor Justyna Miklaszewska, Director of the Institute of Philosophy in the Jagiellonian University, Krakow, from the Trust’s website or from the Trust’s Secretary.
+Further details about the scheme should be obtained before applying, either from Professor Justyna Miklaszewska, Director of the Institute of Philosophy in the Jagiellonian University, Krakow, or from the Trust’s Secretary.

 See also the College of Arts Funding Page.